Azab007/social-media-app/README.md

 - **Like a Post**: Users can like posts.
 - **News Feed**: Users can view a feed of posts from users they follow.
 - **User Profiles**: Each user has a profile page displaying their posts and followers.
-- **Upload Profile Pictures**: Each user can upload a profile picture.

 ## Technologies Used

 - **Frontend**: